 These are mistakes which can be easily avoided.
 (I used this title for these mistakes because that is what I used to commit in Mathematics in my school days and this was the name given for these mistakes by my mother).

 A simple oversight leads to these mistakes.
 A tilted horizon, an electricity pole sticking out behind the head of the subject in your portrait, contradictory elements (a stack of garbage when photographing a beautiful sea-shore), photobombs, electrical wires in the foreground of your magical landscape, accidentally closed eyes or a weird expression in those portraits.
 Avoid these, recompose the scene, click again.

 Thankfully you have the luxury of a preview screen.
 Use it to analyze the scene if you have to.

 Mistake 9 – Not Working the Scene

 Just because the scene in front of you looks wonderful, does not mean you should go click click click.
 Move around, explore the scene.
 We tend to call it ‘work the scene out’.
 Explore viewpoints, the various camera angles and how to capture the same scene.
 There will be lots and lots of more powerful ways to capture a scene rather than just standing and clicking when you first saw it.

-Sometimes these straight on photographs from the way you see them may look very strange on photographs.
+Sometimes these ‘straight on captures’ from the way you see them, may look very strange as photographs.
 Photographs of kids and pets taken from a high view-point are some notorious examples.

 Photographers have a word for those spoilt compositions when you don’t tend to move around.
 They are called ‘lazy compositions’.
 Avoid them at all costs.
 Walk around, experiment with different angles, work the scene out!